 What we have here is a different type of mutant monster.
 It’s part man, part monster.
 In other words, a manster.
 The unlucky title creature of this 1959 horror thriller is Larry Stanford (Peter Dyneley), a brash American reporter who hopes to land a front-page story about some startling new developments in the field of medical experimentation.
 Well, he gets his front-page story all right.
 You could say he IS the story.Continue reading

 When film critics compile their favorite top ten lists of anti-war movies, you can usually expect to see titles like King Vidor’s The Big Parade (1925), Lewis Milestone’s All Quiet on the Western Front (1930), Stanley Kubrick’s Paths of Glory (1957), Kon Ichikawa’s Fires on the Plains (1959), Wolfgang Petersen’s Das Boot (1981) and Elem Klimov’s Come and See (1985) among the favored elite.
 It has only been in recent years that Bernhard Wicki’s The Bridge (German title: Die Brucke) has popped up on lists, thanks in part to The Criterion Collection, which remastered it on DVD and Blu-ray in June 2015.
-Almost forgotten since its original release in 1959, the film is just as powerful and moving as it was some sixty years ago.Continue reading
+Almost forgotten since its original release in 1959, the film is just as powerful and moving as it was over sixty years ago.Continue reading